kelisiya/TIMI-Net/README.md

 >Code is coming soon...

 ## Statement
 This project is only for research purpose.
-For any other questions please feel free to contact us.
+For any other questions, please feel free to contact us.

 ## BibTex
 If you use this code for your research, please cite our paper.